liblit/demangle-mode/README.md

 wavy">wavy gray underline</span>, depending on the output terminal’s capabilities.

-Finally, you can change the executable used to run the c++filt command, either specifying a different command name, e.g. `llvm-cxxfilt` or the absolute path to the executable.
-You can also add or remove the command line options passed to c++filt.
+Finally, you can change the set of languages that used mangled symbols.
+For example, you can add new mangled symbol patterns or change the external commands used to demangle them.

 ## Background and Motivation